-Given that acceptance of this Application would impose no financial burden on any sector of the community, there may be economic benefits to the food industry and there are no public health and safety issues, option 2 is the preferred option.
+Permitting the use of this endo-protease as a processing aid would impose no financial burden on any sector of the community, there may be economic benefits to the food industry and there are no public health and safety issues.
+Therefore, option 2 was the preferred option.